 "I am going to do this" or "I know I can do a great job on this."
-This kind - of self-motivation can reinforce your child's determination to persevere.
-Set an example.
-If you've been putting off a big chore, decide to see it - Set an example.
-If you've been putting off a big chore, decide to see if through.
+This kind of self-motivation can reinforce your child's determination to persevere. - Set an example.
+If you've been putting off a big chore, decide to see it through.
 Say, "Today, I am going to work until I get this finished." - Reward your child's persistence when a challenging task is complete.
 You could watch a movie together or make your child's favorite meal.
 When your middle schooler perseveres through a tough task, it's definitely time to celebrate!